AlphaConqueror/DirtCore-Demo/README.md

 ## License

-DirtCore is licensed under a private license.
+DirtCore is licensed under the MIT license.